napari/napari.github.io/gallery.md

 ![image](./assets/gallery/calcium_imaging.gif)

-This example shows calcium imaging of neurons to record neural activity, and is one of the example datasets in the [neurofinder](http://neurofinder.codeneuro.org/) image segmentation challenge.
+This example shows calcium imaging of neurons to record neural activity and is one of the example datasets in the [neurofinder](http://neurofinder.codeneuro.org/) image segmentation challenge.
 The bottom `Image` layer contains timeseries of the neural activity.
 The top `Labels` layer contains the segmented neuron regions.
 The middle two `Image` layers contain helpful processed maps, the mean and the local correlation of the timeseries.

-In this example we use the paintbrush and fill bucket tools in the `Labels` to separate two regions that were incorrectly merged and two add two regions that were missed.
+In this example we use the paintbrush and fill bucket tools in the `Labels` layer to separate two regions that were incorrectly merged and two add two regions that were missed.

 ### mesoscope neural imaging data